robotools/robofab/README.md

 =======
 RoboFab is a Python library with objects that deal with data usually associated with fonts and type design.
 RoboFab has support for the [UFO font format](http://unifiedfontobject.org).

+This library has been replaced with [fontParts](https://github.com/robofab-developers/fontParts).

+No further development is planned for RoboFab.

 ###Documentation

 Documentation for RoboFab lives at [RoboDocs](http://www.robodocs.info/roboFabDocs/source/index.html)